GallagherSecurity/cc-rest-docs/training/README.md

 In 8.30 the following are absent from the list of items related to an event:  locker bank and locker, door (unless it is a guard tour event), missing competency, car park, and car park space.
-In practice that is rarely a problem since those items are often the event’s source, and will therefore be in the source block.
+In practice that is rarely a problem since those items are often the event's source, and will therefore be in the source block.

 You need RESTEvents in your licence for all the above.